WorldsOrg/worldsbase/worldsbase-server/README.md

-TOPUP_CHAIN_ID=                           # Blockchain network chain ID used for top-up transactions TOPUP_MIN_BALANCE=                        # Minimum balance allowed before top-up is required TOPUP_MIN_TRANSFER=                       # Minimum transfer amount for top-ups VAULT_ADDRESS=                            # Address of the secrets vault (for services like HashiCorp Vault) VAULT_ROLE_ID=                            # Role ID for accessing the vault VAULT_SECRET_ID=                          # Secret ID for accessing the vault
+TOPUP_CHAIN_ID=                           # Blockchain network chain ID used for top-up transactions TOPUP_MIN_BALANCE=                        # Minimum balance allowed before top-up is required TOPUP_MIN_TRANSFER=                       # Minimum transfer amount for top-ups USING_VAULT=false                         # Boolean value indicating if Vault is being used for secret management (true or false)
+VAULT_ADDRESS=                            # Address of the secrets vault (for services like HashiCorp Vault) VAULT_ROLE_ID=                            # Role ID for accessing the vault VAULT_SECRET_ID=                          # Secret ID for accessing the vault